-Students' dependents may be enrolled in SHIP at an additional cost.
-Eligible dependents include a legal spouse or domestic partner, unmarried children under the age of 19 or a full-time student up to the age of 23, or a newborn infant born while the student is covered by SHIP.
+Dependents of graduate students may be enrolled in SHIP at an additional cost.
+Eligible dependents include a legal spouse or domestic partner, children up to the age of 26, or a child born while the graduate student is covered by SHIP.
 A spouse or partner is generally expected to be living with the covered student in order to be eligible for coverage.
-Students who receive health coverage through their financial support packages from the University will need to cover the cost of adding dependents to the plan.
+Students who receive health coverage through their financial support packages from the University will be expected to cover the cost of adding dependents to the plan.

 Health Insurance Waiver/Buyout

-Graduate students who are covered by another comparable health insurance plan are urged waive the University plan.
-Choosing the waiver enables the Graduate School to use its resources to cover those without access to another plan.
-If students waive the University plan and are eligible for the subsidy, they will receive a buyout of $400 ($200 for spring-semester coverage) from the Graduate School.
+Graduate students who are covered by another comparable health insurance plan may elect to waive the University plan.
+Students waive the University plan and who are eligible for the subsidy, will receive a buyout of $400 ($200 for spring-semester coverage).
 This buyout will be distributed through the student account system.
 If students have a credit balance on their student account at the time the buyout is disbursed, they will be able to request a refund from the Bursar's Office.
 If they do not have a credit balance at this time, the $400/$200 will be applied to their student account.
-Students can find out if they were automatically enrolled in the University plan by checking their student account statement for a "Health Insurance Fee."
-Again, if students do not wish to participate in SHIP, they must waive by the deadline.
-If after reviewing the tuition bill, a student finds that he or she was not enrolled in the student health insurance plan, he or she may still be eligible to participate.
-Please contact the Office of Insurance and Risk for waiver instructions or enrollment questions.

 Students who choose coverage through both the University's health insurance plan and an alternate plan should be aware that the University plan includes a "Coordination of Benefits" provision.
-A student may want to contact his or her other insurance company to inquire about a similar provision in that plan.
+Students should contact their other insurance company to inquire about a similar provision in that plan.
 "Double coverage" may affect the timely processing of claims between the two plans.